tom-cheung/funnel-exercise/README.md

 * `http://localhost:3000/api/health` - for the satellite altitude health data
 * `http://localhost:3000/api/stats` - for the satellite altitude data over the past 5 minutes

-For testing, once this repository has been cloned, cd into the test_nestio_api directory and run `npm install`.
+For testing, once this repository has been cloned, start the server following the API instructions, then cd into the test_nestio_api directory and run `npm install`.
 Once the dependencies have been installed run `npm run mocha-test` to run the tests on the API.